datacarpentry/datacarpentry.github.io/_posts/2017-12-11-reponse-to-null-effects.md

 ---
 layout: post
-subheadline:
+subheadline: "A Response to the 'Null Effects' paper from Feldon et al."
-title: "When Do Workshops Work?
-A Response to the 'Null Effects' paper from Feldon et al."
+title: "When Do Workshops Work?"
 teaser:
 header:
     image_fullwidth: "light-blue-wood-texture.jpg"